MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.1_advanced.rst

 .. literalinclude:: code/advanced_experiment.py
    :lines: 1-19

-This is an environment created with the Mushroom interface to the OpenAI Gym library.
+This is an environment created with the MushroomRL interface to the OpenAI Gym library.
 Each environment offered by OpenAI Gym can be created this way simply providing the corresponding id in the ``name`` parameter, except for the Atari that are managed by a separate class.